 Trust is currently considered one of the key aspects of the relationship between user and an automated vehicle.
 It is likely that to be able to run an OAVS business successfully, the provider needs to build users’ trust in the automation technology.
 This may come down to more than just providing a good user interface inside the vehicle; as we have discussed in this article, gaining and maintaining people’s trust will require considering and carefully designing the whole user experience life cycle, from prior to usage of the service, to the first actual usage, to the extended use of the service.

 User-automation trust may however not be the only feature that decides whether an OAVS will be adopted or not, especially in a longer perspective when automated vehicles have become mainstream and generally accepted as a means of transportation.
 In the next article, we will dive into further aspects defining the user experience of on-demand vehicle services.
 Such as the experience of sharing the vehicle with other users, trust in relation to cybersecurity and data protection issues, motion sickness and general comfort and physical ergonomics.

-Would you like to subscribe to the next article in the article series, User Experience of Shared Autonomous Vehicles Part 3?
+Would you like to subscribe to the next article in the article series?
 Click here and we will send it to you when it’s published.